metamesh/metamesh.org/_posts/2015-06-29-donations.md

     * Power over Ethernet injectors

   * Cables
-    * Unused indoor-rated (UTP, preferably plenum), Category 5e Ethernet cable in lengths over 100 feet, either crimped or uncrimped.
+    * Unused indoor-rated (UTP, preferably plenum), Category 5e Ethernet cable in lengths over 100 feet, either terminated or unterminated.
-    * Unused outdoor-rated (STP), Category 5e Ethernet cable in any lengths, crimped or uncrimped.
+    * Unused outdoor-rated (STP), Category 5e Ethernet cable in any lengths, terminated or unterminated.
-    * Unused, never crimped, Category 5e RJ45 Ethernet ends of both the shielded and unshielded varieties.
+    * Unused Category 5e RJ45 Ethernet ends of both the shielded and unshielded varieties.
     * Gently used serial-USB cables, JTAG devices and cables, and pinout connectors (must come with documentation on their voltages)

-We are not interested in the following items:
+We will not accept the following items:
   * Desktop computers
   * Laptop computers
   * Power cables that to not come without associated devices